emosl/ChicasUnicornio/GDD.md

 The game  genre is RPG which means it is a role playing game.
 The player will have a series of choices to make along the game which will determine the final outcome.
 The game is not linear.

 ### **RPG Elements**
 At the beginning of the game the player will have the choice to choose their shield.
 Each shield will give the player different abilities and weaknesses which will determine the way the player plays the game.
-The gadgets will give extra abilities and will increase or decrease the initial abilities given to the player.
-Inside the game the player will find a non-player character called “flower”.
-The flower will explain certain aspects of the game and it will hint the weaknesses of the enemy to the player.
+The items will give extra abilities, will increase or decrease the initial abilities given to the player and will help him get through the obstacles.
+Inside the game the player will find a non-player character called “Happy flower”.
+The flower will give him advice about which items to use in every obstacle.
 The player will now have to create a strategy that will lead to his victory.

 ### **List of stats that will be compiled during the game**
 Databases will partake in our video game development.
 Data such as user_scores, gadget history, killer sprite history and user data will be not only useful but necessary.